loopandlearn/news/docs/index.md

 - - -

-## A Messsage About One of the Diabetes Community’s Most Powerful Advocates
+## A Message About One of the Diabetes Community’s Most Powerful Advocates

 Bastian Hauck’s leadership has significantly influenced the direction of the diabetes community and strengthened its standing among the professionals and organizations responsible for innovating and delivering diabetes therapies.
 Founder of #dedoc° Diabetes Online Community, Bastian has brought together “voices” from around the world, built pathways for their participation in professional diabetes spaces, and helped reshape expectations around representation and inclusion in diabetes care and innovation.